frconor-ebook/meditations/_posts/2025-09-11-all-the-glory-to-god.md

 We give God glory when we make the effort to get the norms of our *plan of life* done.
 A lady stood up at a get-together with Blessed Álvaro in Dublin many years ago and she said that she had eight children, and she had to do the ironing and the washing and the marketing and the cleaning and everything in the family, a big, long list of things.

 Then she asked, "How can I find time in my busy day to fulfill the norms of a *plan of life*?"
-And Blessed Álvaro said, "The list of things that you have to do are very many.
+And Blessed Álvaro said, "The litany of things that you have to do are very many.
 It's true, you're a very busy person."

 "But," he said, "you've left something out of your list.
 You've left God out of your list.
 If you put God into your list and you put Him first, you'll find you'll have time for all the other things."

-Giving God all the glory often means putting Him first; taking care of little things; offering our work before we do it, when we finished it, in the meantime when we lift our eyes from what we're doing, pause for a few moments, we offer it to Him again; when we make little acts of contrition during the day; when we have the joy of giving God the glory that perhaps we have denied Him in previous hours.
+Giving God all the glory often means putting Him first; taking care of little things; offering our work before we do it, when we've finished it, in the meantime when we lift our eyes from what we're doing, pause for a few moments, we offer it to Him again; when we make little acts of contrition during the day; when we have the joy of giving God the glory that perhaps we have denied Him in previous hours.

 In that way, we realize that nothing gets lost.
 Everything works out for the good when we ask Our Lord that all our actions might be inspired by Him and might be truly brought to completion.

-We can say, "Lord, may everything I do be pleasing in your eyes.
+We can say: Lord, may everything I do be pleasing in your eyes.
 Help me to turn to you occasionally during the day, and, as it were, say a *Gloria*: "Glory to God in the highest" (Luke 2:14).

 In the *Furrow*, St. Josemaría says, "Reject any ambition for honors.
-Think instead about your duties, how to do them well and the instruments you need to accomplish them. ---In this way, you will not hanker for position, and if one comes you will see it just as it is: a burden to bear in the service of souls" (J. Escrivá, *Furrow*, Point 976).
+Think instead about your duties, how to do them well, and the instruments you need to accomplish them. ---In this way, you will not hanker for position, and if one comes you will see it just as it is: a burden to bear in the service of souls" (J. Escrivá, *Furrow*, Point 976).

 We can try to also be attentive to what the Holy Father is saying, what are his intentions, so that we're grazing where he is grazing, asking for what he's asking.